rodrigoprimo/social-connect/readme.txt

 == Changelog ==

+= 0.10.1 =
+* Use HTTPS version of Google CDN to include jQuery UI CSS (proposed by ismailfazal)

 = 0.10 =
 * Fix Twitter login
 * Added several hooks to make it easier to extend the plugin